intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 1. Documentation about the architecture and usage of the network management ecosystem is lacking.
-More work is needed to create general architecture documentation, deployment guides, tutorials, training material, getting started guides.
+More work is needed to create general architecture documentation, deployment guides, tutorials, training material, and getting started guides.
 1. Transitioning between network management frameworks is challenging, just like it is for transitioning between other protocols like IPv4 to IPv6.
 1. Model-driven network management is generally a success where it is implemented and possible to use.
 1. More easily usable network management tools for the operators are needed.
-The lack of open source tools are seen as a barrier to adoption.
+The lack of open-source tools is seen as a barrier to adoption.
 Tools need good use cases, example flows and better analysis of when and how they work and have been successful.